 The Project will be located at Catholic Charities IRS offices at 939 East Park Drive, Suite 104, Harrisburg, PA 17111.
-The Catholic Charities will use all awarded funds between January 1, 2021 - December 31, 2021, as outlined by grant guidelines.
+The project location is confirmed.
+Catholic Charities will use all awarded funds between January 1, 2021 - December 31, 2021, as outlined by grant guidelines.
 The Project is estimated to begin January 1, 2021; however, that date may change due to the recent health pandemic and coordination with local community partners.